-Join Aaron F. Ross for an in-depth discussion in this video Setting the playback range, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Setting the playback range, part of Maya: Dynamic Simulations with Bullet Physics.

 The default animation and playback ranges in Maya begin on frame one, as you can see here.
 The Bullet Simulation is also defaulted to begin on frame1.
 However, this might result in some errors with this Simulation, as you rewind and play it.
 Just to insure that, you'll have better performance, and fewer issues, I recommend that you set your playback in Animation ranges to begin on frame 0.
 And, that way, you'll have a 1 frame run up before the Simulation begins.
 So, I'll just simply go here and set the first frame of the playback range to frame 0, and that'll automatically set the Animation range to frame 0 as well.